Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Annealed and Quenched Free Energy

 \textbf{Annealed free energy:} The `annealed' free energy can be easily computed by taking the logarithm of the one-point function.
 We compute $F_{a}$ for both genus zero case and genus one case.
 We make a comparative study of annealed free energy for the deformed one at $g=0$ and $g=1$ in Fig.~(\ref{fig2}).
 The expressions for the $F_{a}(T)$ has the form:

 Annealed free energy by taking into account the contributions from higher genus has been computed in Appendix (\ref{B.2}).\\

-$\textbf{Quenched free energy:}$ The calculation of Quenched free energy is more involved than the other one because of the sum over $n$ running from $1$ to $\infty$ in the low-temperature limit.
-In low-temperature, the annealed free energy for the deformed JT gravity has a larger gradient than the undeformed one.
+$\textbf{Quenched free energy:}$ The calculation of Quenched free energy is more involved than the other because of the sum over $n$ that runs from $1$ to $\infty$ in the low-temperature limit.
+In low-temperature, the annealed free energy for the deformed JT gravity has a larger gradient than that of the undeformed one.
 The computation of quenched free energy ($F_{q}$) has been done using the integral representation of the quenched free energy discussed in (\ref{4.17}) in ``\textit{Mathematica}''.

 We observe the following: \begin{itemize} \item From Fig.~(\ref{fig:sub31}) and (\ref{fig:sub32}), it is evident that for $g=0$, the quenched free energy is monotonic, unlike the annealed one.
 The reason behind the monotonicity is that in the deformed case, we put the lower cutoff of the temperature $T$ (say $T_{c}$) coming from the reality condition of the deformed partition function in (\ref{7.4e}).
 In general, the non-monotonic behavior only arises at very low temperatures.
 So, if the non-monotonic behaviour of the quenched free energy in undeformed JT gravity arises at $T_{n}$ and the cutoff temperature $T_c>T_{n}$ then $F_{q}$ becomes monotonic for $T>T_c$.